 At the start of 2017, the Chartered IIA brought together a 'trailblazer group' of employers to lead the creation of an internal audit apprenticeship programme to ensure that internal audit could benefit from the opportunities arising from the new apprenticeship levy.

 There are two apprenticeships in development: internal audit practitioner and internal audit professional.
-To ensure they are developed with the support of the profession, we recently conducted a consultation to get views from across all sectors and from employers at organisations of all sizes.
+To ensure they are developed with the support of the profession, we conducted a consultation to get views from across all sectors and from employers at organisations of all sizes.

-The consultation is now closed but you can read more about the two apprenticeships here:
+You can read more about the two apprenticeships here:

 The ‘trailblazer group’ was created following the release of the new apprenticeship levy.
 By providing a new route into a career in internal audit we will be able to tap into a new talent pool of people, including those with some experience in other fields but no degree.